-Oil steadies as equities gain, but concern builds over supply
+Oil inches up after earlier losses, buoyed by stocks rise

 "Oil and (the stock market) have been moving hand in hand ... which basically means oil is extremely sensitive to the growth outlook," SEB commodity strategist Bjarne Schieldrop said, adding he still expected demand growth to reach 1.8 million barrels per day (bpd) this year.

 European equity markets were buoyed by strong earnings from several key financial firms, while U.S. stock index futures pointed to a pickup on Wall Street later.
+The MSCI index of world stocks pared strong early gains.

 The oil price has moved in sync with stocks uninterruptedly for the past 99 trading days, the longest such stretch in two years.